OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 The y-axis label on all graphics need to show the unit and not kW or kWh.
 Mostly that will be the unit identifier associated with the graphic unit.

-TODO We need to think how we are going to label the two types given we are only given one in the units table.
 ## other-database-considerations

 ### unit-display